lsst-sqre/sqr-001/index.rst

 - `RFC-966 <https://jira.lsstcorp.org/browse/RFC-966>`_

   This is the RFC updating the Git LFS architecture with Giftless (2023).

-See the `reStructuredText Style Guide <https://developer.lsst.io/restructuredtext/style.html>`__ to learn how to create sections, links, images, tables, equations, and more.

 ..
 Make in-text citations with: :cite:`bibkey`.
 ..
 Uncomment to use citations